emerging-welfare/ie-tools-test-on-India-b1/README.md

   - Put `xx-ent-wiki-sm-2.0.0/xx-ent-wiki-sm` under `spacy/data`. **Note that you put there only the second level `xx-ent-wiki-sm` folder.**

  ### Usage:
- - Please refer to the [ipython notebook](https://github.com/emerging-welfare/NERTools/blob/master/spacyner.ipynb)
+ - Please refer to the [ipython notebook](https://github.com/emerging-welfare/ie-tools-test-on-India-b1/blob/master/spacyner.ipynb)

  OR

- - Run spacy under NERTools with the command:
+ - Run spacy under ie-tools-test-on-India-b1 with the command:

  `python tagger spacy conll conll-testa.txt conll-testa-out.txt`